Effective Treatment Options for Varicose Veins: What You Need to Know

 At the end of the consultation, your doctor can determine your condition and whether you need treatment.
 If so, you will discuss the appropriate remedy with your doctor.
 When getting any treatment, you must feel safe with experienced specialists.

-Not all kinds of varicose veins always need treatment.
-If this problem does not make you discomfort, you may not need treatment.
+Not all of them need treatment.
+If this problem does not cause you discomfort, you may not need treatment.

 Treatment is necessary for the following cases: